ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 [assumptions made about the distribution][distro assumptions], which distribution developers might find useful.

-Workaround: don't enable SteamLinuxRuntime or Proton 5.13 (or newer) on OSs with unusual directory layouts, or use the unofficial Flatpak app (requires Flatpak 1.12).
+Workaround: don't enable Steam Linux Runtime or Proton 5.13 (or newer) on OSs with unusual directory layouts, or use the unofficial Flatpak app (requires Flatpak 1.12).